hunterjackson/docs/source/kudu.rst

 Features
 --------

-The Kudu Sink writes records from Kafka to Kudu.
+The Kudu sink writes records from Kafka to Kudu.

-The Sink supports:
+The sink supports:

 1. Field selection - Kafka topic payload field selection is supported, allowing you to select fields written to Kudu.
 2. Topic to table routing.